cosmos/gaia/docs/validators/validator-faq.md

 This depends, currently no validators are required to validate other blockchains.
 But when the first version of [Interchain Security](https://blog.cosmos.network/interchain-security-is-coming-to-the-cosmos-hub-f144c45fb035) is launched on the Cosmos Hub, delegators can vote to have certain blockchains secured via Interchain Security.
 In those cases, validators are required to validate on these chains as well.

+### How can a validator safely quit validating on the Cosmos Hub?

+If a validator simply shuts down their node, this would result in the validator and their delegators getting slashed for being offline.
+The only way to safely exit a validator node running on the Cosmos Hub is by unbonding the validator's self-delegated stake so that it fall below its minimum self-delegation limit.
+As a result, the entire staking pool of this validator gets unbonded and the validator gets kicked out of the active set of validators.
+They can then proceed to shut down their node without risk of getting slashed.

+It's highly advised to warn your delegators before doing this, as they might not always become aware of their ATOM tokens becoming unbonded.

 ## Incentives

 ### What is the incentive to stake?